Kelechi-Okorie/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File 5-execute - adds execute permission to the owner of the file hello File 6-multiple_permissions - adds multiple permissions File 7-everybody - adds execution permission to everybody File 8-James_Bond - adds permissions to files
+File 5-execute - adds execute permission to the owner of the file hello File 6-multiple_permissions - adds multiple permissions File 7-everybody - adds execution permission to everybody File 8-James_Bond - sets permissions of a files
+File 9-John_Doe - sets permission of a file